 Medical Treatments For When Men’s Stretch Marks Happen

 They also got the same results for retinoid creams, which are forms of vitamin A that encourage skin cell turnover.
-But if you would need to apply the cream frequently, over the course of 24 weeks your stretch marks need to fade.
+If you needed to apply the cream frequently, over the course of 24 weeks your stretch marks will need to fade.

 Medical treatments that may help reduce stretch marks include:

 - chemical peel